CYGNUS-RD/middleware/conf/mariadb/README.md

       **Slave_SQL_Running: Yes**
    ```

-8. Now you should have you replica Up-to-date and running!
+8. Now you should have your replica Up-to-date and running!